 During the second quarter of 2007, the Company closed OITRS' wholesale and conduit mortgage loan origination channels and, during the second and third quarters of 2007, sold substantially all of the operating assets of OITRS.
 Therefore, all of OITRS's assets were considered as held for sale, and OITRS was then reported as a discontinued operation for all periods presented following applicable accounting standards.
-At June 30, 2010, the remaining assets and liabilities are considered to be contingent and continue to be recorded by OITRS pursuant to the terms of the disposal of the operations, with the exception of retained interests, the disposal of which has been delayed as a result of the turmoil in the financial markets and a significant lack of investor interest in such securities.
-However, while t he market for such retained interests is temporarily inactive as a result of continued deterioration in the underlying collateral, the Company has made every effort to market such securities to known market participants who have been active in the past.
+At September 30, 2010, the remaining assets and liabilities are considered to be contingent and continue to be recorded by OITRS pursuant to the terms of the disposal of the operations, with the exception of retained interests, the disposal of which has been delayed as a result of the lingering effect of the financial market crisis and a significant lack of investor interest in such sec urities.
+However, while the market for such retained interests is temporarily inactive as a result of continued deterioration in the underlying collateral, the Company has made every effort to market such securities to known market participants who have been active in the past.
 Accordingly, all current and prior financial information related to OITRS and the mortgage banking business is presented as discontinued operations in the accompanying consolidated financial statements.
 Refer to Note 12 - Discontinued Operations.